knpuniversity/oo/knpu/episode3/protected-visibility.md

 Ah ha!
 Our dropdown is back in business and showing the rebel designation.

 I just mentioned that our fix was 'temporary' because I don't actually want to make these `protected` I really prefer to keep things `private` whenever possible.
-So even those these properties are `private` we have a `public` function that access them like `getName`, `getStrength`, `getWeaponPower`.
+So even though these properties are `private` we have `public` functions that access them like `getName`, `getStrength`, `getWeaponPower`.
 Which means that in the subclass we can just use these instead of the properties.
-So let's go ahead and just change those in `RebelShip`.
+Let's go ahead and just change those in `RebelShip`.
 And to save me some effort I'll copy and paste these from the if to the else.